4 Eyes Photography

 Jason Walz Photography

-With a background in fine-art photography and a scrupulous eye for detail, Walz captures the fleeting events and emotions of the wedding day in lively, expressive images.
+With a background in fine-art photography, Walz captures the fleeting events and emotions of the wedding day in lively, expressive images.
 He’s known for being a breeze to work with.
-Comprehensive packages include ten hours of coverage, hi-res files, a gallery, and custom prints.
-From $7,000.
+From $5,000.

 Jeff Tisman Photography

 Having kick-started his career shooting bands such as the Black Crowes, Tisman developed an off-the-cuff style.
 In true rock-star fashion, he doesn’t follow a set of rules, instead believing that every wedding deserves a fresh approach that suits the couple.
 From $4,995.

 “Live the story you want to tell” is the adage directing the photography at this studio.
 With a finely honed editorial approach derived from her background in design, Chanyi combines heartfelt candids and stylized detail shots for collections that perfectly capture her couples’ distinct personalities.
 Prices start at $4,250.

 Huang considers herself a photographer and creative director, as evidenced by her beautifully composed, luminous wedding photographs.
 She has covered nuptials from New York to Santa Barbara, and her work has been featured in numerous bridal magazines.
 Prices from $10,000 or from $5,000 for an associate.

 Published in Martha Stewart Living and O: The Oprah Magazine, Harper makes art out of weddings.
 A recognized portrait artist, she emphasizes found moments and focuses on highlighting intimacy.
 To give her full attention to every project, she seldom shoots more than five weddings a year.
 Prices from $3,400.